andrew/ultimate-awesome/README.md

 - [cuban-opensource](https://github.com/cuban-opensourcers/cuban-opensource) - Awesome list of Cuban opensource projects.
 Just to know what is being openly developed in Cuba.
 - [awesome-policy-as-code](https://github.com/hysnsec/awesome-policy-as-code) - A curated list of policy-as-code resources like blogs, videos, and tools to practice on for learning Policy-as-Code.
 - [awesome-biological-visualizations](https://github.com/keller-mark/awesome-biological-visualizations) - A list of web-based interactive biological data visualizations.
-- [awesome-vlc](https://github.com/mfkl/awesome-vlc) - 👻 A curated list of awesome VLC and LibVLC resources. .
 - [awesome-perceived-performance](https://github.com/Zhouzi/awesome-perceived-performance) - 💫 Perceived performance best practices & resources.
 - [awesome-vala](https://github.com/desiderantes/awesome-vala) - A curated list of Vala projects.
 - [Awesome-Paper-List](https://github.com/Doragd/Awesome-Paper-List) - A curated list of repositories in which many NLP/CV/ML papers and related area resources are collected.